sergueyarellano/tddpractice/docs/b.part4.md

 })
 ```

 Looks neat, but it is a bit of a pain passing large structures to test this function.
-As I mentioned before, part 5 will focus on different mental models and abstractions to improve our solutions with smart refactoring.
+As I mentioned before, Part 5 will focus on different mental models and abstractions to improve our solutions with smart refactoring.
 Hang in there, we are making a lot of progress!

-Let's update our pipe function with our mapResponse component
+Let's update our pipe function with our mapResponse component.

 ```js
   const responseBody = await pipe(